Active Design

 Create a new playground where employees can play together

 We start with values and semantics.
-We get away from counting calories to play with the employee, projecting him or her into a dynamic.
+We move away from calorie counting to play with employees, projecting them into a dynamic.

 Graphic design is a real lever : explicit or implicit, it creates flows.
 Paths with active and directional phases...
 Beyond physical exertion, the important thing is to encourage contact with as many people as possible.